DanRyder98/Portfolio/README.md

 I used some standard Unity assets such as the butterflies and bonfire, and then edited them with a C# script to change their animation properties throughout the video.
 I also added some rotating lights with random axis offsets to create ember like lights moving across the screen.

-The lyrics were manually animated using a script as well, using animation function I created and iterating through a multidimensional array containing the lyrics and the corresponding animation parameters.
+The lyrics were manually animated using a script as well, using animation functions I created and iterating through a multidimensional array containing the lyrics and the corresponding animation parameters.

 ## Internet of Things 3rd Year Module: Wireless Robot (2019)
 This project used C++ and an ESP32 to remotely control a robot using a browser application that was connected to to a hotspot that the ESP32 was hosting.